ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Quantum Mechanics

-Analogous is the recognition process for the mismatch, G-T, which is associated with a different set of states: $S^{\prime}$, $B^{\prime}$, $W^{\prime}$ and $R^{\prime}$.
-The states in Fig. \ref{1}(a) and Fig. \ref{1}(b) correspond to one another.
-For example, $R$ and $R^{\prime}$ share the same conformation and, therefore, the same subsequent process.
-However, they do not necessarily share the same energy because they encompass different base pairs.
+Similarly, the recognition process for the G--T mismatch follows an analogous series of states: $S^{\prime}$, $B^{\prime}$, $W^{\prime}$, and $R^{\prime}$.
+While the states depicted in Figure \ref{1}a,b are related, they may not have the same energy levels due to the involvement of different base pairs.
+For instance, state $R$ and state $R^{\prime}$ share the same conformation and subsequent processes, but their energies differ.

-\section{quantum mechanics}
+\section{Quantum Mechanics}

-Let us further investigate the first scenario [Fig. \ref{1}(a)], where the base pair is A-T. We only focus on the transition part, which is the core of the recognition, for it involves bifurcation, leading to two different recognition results.

-The complex is a quantum system.
-States $B$, $R$, and $W$ are quantum states, each associated with a discrete energy level, $E_B$, $E_R$, and $E_W$, accordingly.
-At the heart of the recognition lies quantum transition [Fig. \ref{2}(a)], accompanied by a sudden change in complex conformation.
+Let us further investigate the first scenario presented in Figure~\ref{1}a, where the base pair is A--T. Our focus will be on the recognition transition, which serves as the core of the recognition process and involves bifurcation, resulting in two distinct recognition outcomes.
+Given its size, the complex can be regarded as a quantum system.
+States $B$, $R$, and $W$ are quantum states, each associated with a discrete energy level: $E_B$, $E_R$, and $E_W$, respectively.
+The recognition process is characterized by a quantum transition (Figure~\ref{2}a), accompanied by a sudden change in the conformation of the complex.
+ATP hydrolysis itself is a quantum process.
+When Enz combines with ATP, they form a quantum system via quantum coupling.
+As a result, the process of ATP hydrolysis becomes a quantum process involving the entire~complex.

-Quantum mechanics determines the transition probabilities.
-For the transition from state $B$ to state $R$, we have

-in which $P_R$ is the transition probability, $N_B$ is the number of possible initial states, $N_R$ is the number of possible final states, and $\langle R_j|H|B_i\rangle$ is the matrix element of the Hamiltonian $H$ that describes the dynamics of the complex \cite{marais2018}.

-The complex is also a thermodynamic system.
-It consists of thousands of atoms.
-Each atom vibrates and carries random thermal energy, measured in unit $kT$, where $k$ is the Boltzmann constant, and $T$ is the absolute temperature of the surrounding water.
-When the complex is known in state $B$, we still do not know its actual thermal vibrations, which can happen in many ($N_B$) different ways, each defining a quantum state $B_i$, and according to thermodynamics, each quantum state $B_i$ is a microscopic state, and all microscopic states are equally probable.
-Therefore, we take the average over all possible initial states $B_i$.
+The complex is not only a quantum system but is also a thermodynamic system.
+It is composed of thousands of atoms, and each atom undergoes random thermal vibrations, characterized by thermal energy on the order of $kT$, where $k$ is the Boltzmann constant and $T$ is the absolute temperature of the surrounding water.
+Even when the complex is in state $B$, the specific thermal vibrations of its atoms can assume various configurations, resulting in multiple ($N_B$) quantum states denoted as $B_i$ where $i=1,2,\cdots$.
+In accordance with thermodynamics, each quantum state $B_i$ corresponds to a microscopic state, and all microscopic states are equally probable.
+Consequently, we calculate the average over all possible initial states $B_i$ using $\frac{1}{N_B}\sum$.
+Similarly, state $R$ corresponds to multiple ($N_R$) quantum states $R_j$.
+Each $R_j$ is a distinct quantum state and could potentially be the actual outcome of the transition.
+Therefore, we sum over all possible final states $R_j$.
+Therefore, for the transition from state $B$ to state $R$, the transition probability can be expressed as